Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 If you have any difficulties downloading the Quarterly Micro Grant application or have further questions regarding submissions, please email grants@texashisthoricalfoundation.org.

-• What is the deadline for receiving grant proposals?
+What is the deadline to submit a grant proposal?

-For the most current information on all grant cycle deadlines, please see Application Deadlines
+For the most current information on all grant cycle deadlines, please see Application Deadlines.
+Submission deadlines for 2025 Annual Grants and 2026 Duda Preservation Awards will be added to this page as they become available.

 Grant requests up to $8,000 are recommended for the Quarterly Micro Grants Program.
 Requests in the range of $8,000-$25,000 are considered annually; please submit a letter of inquiry to grants@texashistoricalfoundation.org.